lesmana/gpl-summary-for-readmes/README.md

     That means you are free to use this program for any purpose;
     free to study and modify this program to suit your needs;
     and free to share this program (modified or not) with anyone.
-    If you share this program you must do so under the same license (you must provide the source code and grant the same freedoms).
+    If you share this program you must do so under the same license.
+    That means you must also provide the source code and grant the recipient the same freedoms.
     For details see https://www.gnu.org/licenses/gpl-3.0.html